CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/01-intro.md

 - What is data engineering and why it is important for data analysts?
 - How to access a data set, stored in a database?
 - How to load various data files (eg. csv) into database?
-- As analyst, you got data from various sources (eg. csv, access to an external db or db dump).
-You would like to setup your own database, loading the data from external sources, so that you can perform analytics on it.
-- What do you need to know to perform these tasks?
 objectives:
 - Setting the context - evolution of digital persistency 1950-2010
 - Introducing the basic terms, in context of SQL